Best Vacuum Cleaner Australia: Top-Rated Buying Guide 2020

 Vax Blade VX63

 Weighing under 3 kilograms is only the start of the story with this excellent cordless vacuum from Vax.
 Over 45 minutes of battery life and converting to a handheld helps this new vacuum cement a place in our list.
 A pet hair attachment will take care of delicate pet fur effectively.
-The maximum power setting was particularly useful in dealing with stubborn spots.

 Besides the versatile, corded and lightweight design, this Bissell vacuum is also remarkably cost-effective.
 By staying away from a cordless vacuum model, owners can stop keeping an eye on the battery at all times.
 The ability to convert to a hand vacuum makes this a good lightweight option for staircase cleaning as well as your car interiors.